 Contact information.
 My office is Surge 221, and it is around the corner from the Department's administrative front desk (Surge 202).
-My standard office hours will be posted during the first full week of the quarter, with availability at other times by appointment.
+My standard office hours will be posted later, with availability at other times by appointment.
 My telephone number is 951-827-6459 (as usual, suppress the area code from inside the 951 region, and also replace the 827 by a 2 if calling from an extension at UCR).
 A much more highly recommended option is electronic mail; my full address is schultz@math.ucr.edu or reinhard.schultz@ucr.edu or else simply schultz if you happen to have an account on the departmental network and are logged into one of the Department's computers.
 Use of electronic mail is often easier than trying to play telephone tag, and due to severe cutbacks in Department Office staffing there is no guarantee that written messages can be left in the Surge Building.

-IMPORTANT: To avoid problems with messages which might get undelivered and/or unread due to spam filtering, I strongly recommend that you include something like Math 153 in the subject heading so that your message does not get inadvertently deleted without being read.
+IMPORTANT: To avoid problems with messages which might get undelivered and/or unread due to spam filtering, I strongly recommend that you include something like Math 132 or Linear Algebra in the subject heading so that your message does not get inadvertently deleted without being read.

-Grading policy: Tentatively, there will be one in-class midterm examinations which will count for 31 and 45 per cent of the course grade, with a final examination held during the eleventh week, and there will be three quizzes in the discussion sections which will count for 24 per cent of the grade.
-The final examination will be approximately 50 per cent longer than the midterm examination.
+Grading policy: Tentatively, there will be two in-class examinations, each of which will count for 30 per cent of the course grade, there will be three quizzes in the discussion sections which will count for 30 per cent of the grade.
+There also will be a take home assignment at the end of the quarter which will count for 10 per cent of the grade; although discussions of this assignment with other students are fine, the completed assignment should be your own work exclusively.
+No electronic devices are allowed on exams except possibly in connection with disability issues (see below).